 The CCDTR is supported by a diverse and enthusiastic staff.
-These team members come from a variety of disciplines, including public health, biostatistics, social work, community health, anthropology, nutrition, communications, quality improvement, management consulting and administration.
+These team members come from a variety of disciplines, including public health, biostatistics, social work, community health, anthropology, psychology, nutrition, communications, quality improvement, management consulting, and administration.
 While the prior experiences of staff members vary widely, the team shares a commitment to improving the lives of people with diabetes as well as the practice and policy that impact their care.

 Project Assistant IV, Section of General Internal Medicine